dev-guy/pi-bazel-boost-vsomeip/README.md

 2. Building the above for the Raspberry Pi on a different (preferably faster) platform such as x86 64-bit Ubuntu with Bazel using https://github.com/mjbots/rpi_bazel

-# ...
-But building for the Raspberry Pi doesn't work
+# Building for the Raspberry Pi doesn't work

-This repo was created so the community can get this working for the greater good.
+This repository was created so the community can help me and the greater good build my project for the Raspberry Pi.

+# Why Bazel?

+Multi-platform C++ projects are common but are notoriously difficult to build.
+Bazel can fix this by making it easy for C++ developers to integrate Boost b2, CMake, and toolchain ecosystems.

 # If you don't want to install gcc